The Clear Edge

 First week impact:

-Proactive communication doesn’t just save time—it improves client experience.
-They feel informed and prioritized, even when you’re not responding to every message within minutes.
+Proactive communication doesn’t just save time; it also improves the client experience.
+Clients feel informed and prioritized, even when you’re not responding to every message within minutes.

 Week 2 results: